-Advance Payment by the City: Generally, it is in employees' best interests to avoid using the expense reimbursement policy by having the City pay expenses directly through the requisition process.
+Advance Payment by the City: Generally, it is in employees' best interest to avoid using the expense reimbursement policy by having the City pay expenses directly with P-card or through the requisition process.
 This prevents an employee from having to pay expenses up-front and wait for reimbursement from the City.
-Where expenses are known ahead of time, employees are encouraged to use the requisition process rather than the reimbursement policy.
+Where expenses are known ahead of time, employees are encouraged to pay with a P-card or use the requisition process rather than the reimbursement policy.

 Proper Documentation Required: The City requires original itemized receipts as substantiation for all expenses except meals to be reimbursed.
 Exceptions to this rule include tolls and parking meters.
-A credit card receipt that is not itemized is not adequate expense documentation and will not be paid.
+A credit card receipt that is not itemized or an emailed link to conference brochures/registrations are not adequate expense documentation and will not be paid.

-The Department Director and/or Division Head review expense reports to ensure that proper substantiation is submitted.
-Before submitting expense reports to the Comptroller's Office, the employee and the Department Director or Division Head must sign the expense report.
-By signing the report each person is indicating that to the best of their knowledge the requested reimbursements were actually incurred and in the performance of City business.
+Employee name, ID number and overnight stay must be indicated on the expense report.
+The Department Director and/or Division Head reviews expense reports to ensure that proper substantiation is submitted.
+Before submitting expense reports to the Comptroller's office, the employee and the Department Director or Division Head must sign the expense report.
+By signing the report, each person is indicating that to the best of their knowledge the requested reimbursements were actually incurred and in the performance of City business.